-- After school detention- these can be set for any school day, weekends during term time or non-teaching days; - School based community service; - Repeating unsatisfactory work until it meets the required standard; - Writing an apology; - Forbidding the student to go on school trips; - Loss of privileges for instance the loss of a prized responsibility or not being able to participate in a non-uniform day or other extra-curricular events such as Sports' Day, house shout, Challenge Days or prom; - Removal from a class or groups; - Regular reporting including early morning reporting; scheduled uniform and other behaviour checks; or being placed "on report" for behaviour monitoring; - Internal isolation within school.
-Students who are isolated will need to stay in school until 4pm. - Suspension; - Education off-site for a designated period; - Permanent exclusion
+- After school detention- these can be set for any school day, weekends during term time or non-teaching days; - School based community service; - Repeating unsatisfactory work until it meets the required standard; - Writing an apology; - Forbidding the student to go on school trips; - Forfeit the deposits paid on any school trips. - Loss of privileges for instance the loss of a prized responsibility or not being able to participate in a non-uniform day or other extra-curricular events such as Sports' Day, house shout, Challenge Days or prom; - Removal from a class or groups and/or zoning; - Regular reporting including early morning reporting; scheduled uniform and other behaviour checks; or being placed "on report" for behaviour monitoring; - Internal isolation within school.
+Students who are isolated will need to stay in school until 4pm.
+Alternative travel arrangements must be arranged by the parents/carers. - Suspension; - Education off-site for a designated period; - Permanent exclusion